Y-RyuZU/MinecraftModsLocalizer/docs/spec.md

 **For BetterQuests:**

-- Create `{target language}.json` in the same directory based on the contents of `recourses/betterquesting/lang/en_us.json`
+- Standard location: Create `{target language}.json` in the same directory based on the contents of `resources/betterquesting/lang/en_us.json`
+- Direct location: Create `DefaultQuests.{target language}.lang` in the same directory based on the contents of `config/betterquesting/DefaultQuests.lang`

 **For Patchouli Translation:**